The Association Of Beach And Shag Club D.J.’s

 D. Serious misconduct in the performance of professional D.J. duties while otherwise “representing” this Association, or in any personal capacity.

 Any member who is placed in “inactive” status shall have their name removed from the membership roster.
 Inactive members are not eligible to participate in any Association activity including meetings, voting, Throwdown, etc., and are not entitled to any member benefits.
 This includes displaying any banner containing The Association’s logo.

-If a member was deemed inactive for failing to attend a meeting, the member may obtain active status by attending a regular or mini meeting and providing proof of attendance to the Secretary at least 30 days prior to the next general meeting.
-That member will be announced at, and considered active for that meeting.
+If a member was deemed inactive for failing to attend a meeting, the member may obtain active status by attending a general membership or mini meeting, and providing proof of attendance to the Secretary at least 30 days prior to the next general meeting.
+That member will be announced at, and considered active, for that meeting.

 If a member was deemed inactive for a reason other than dues payment or attendance and wishes to be reinstated, that request shall be referred to the Ethics Committee for further investigation and action.